Top local movers for Greenville to Tacoma moves

 - Tacoma’s population is about 217% greater than Greenville.

-- Tacoma's public transportation has a score of 6 out of 10 versus Greenville's lower score of 3.
+- Tacoma’s public transportation score of 6 out of 10 is higher than Greenville’s score of 3.

 - Tacoma is more walkable than Greenville with a score of 54 out of 100 vs Greenville’s 43 out of 100.

-- Both Tacoma and Greenville have the same bike-friendliness score of 49 out of 100, meaning Tacoma is about as safe for cyclists as Greenville.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Tacoma and Greenville have similar bike-friendliness scores (49 vs 48), meaning Tacoma is about as safe for cyclists as Greenville.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Tacoma’s crime rate is higher than Greenville with a score of 55.55 compared to Greenville’s 38.56.
 This means that Tacoma neighborhoods are safer than 55.55% of all U.S. neighborhoods, and Greenville neighborhoods are safer than 38.56%.